core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 # Unsorted further ideas

-* All or none of the deterministic requests should have an inner observe option.
+* All or none of the Deterministic Requests should have an inner observe option.
   Preferably none -- that makes messages shorter, and clients need to ignore that option either way when checking whether a Consensus Request matches their intended request.

 <!--